Marconi-Lab/Real-Time-Identification-of-Bean-Plant-Pathologies/README.md

 - `Classification/`: Contains scripts and trained models for image classification.
 - `Detection/`: Contains scripts and trained models for object detection.

+## Additional Files
-- `Dataset`: The dataset used for this project is published on HARVARD Dataverse [here](https://doi.org/10.7910/DVN/WFSLBY).
+`Dataset`: The dataset used for this project is published on HARVARD Dataverse [here](https://doi.org/10.7910/DVN/WFSLBY).

 ## Getting Started